eCook Meal

 SAGE BEURRE NOISETTE

 Place another pan over a medium-high heat with a drizzle of oil or knob of butter.
 When hot, fry the ravioli in a single layer until crisp and golden.
 You may need to do this step in batches.
 Remove from the pan on completion, return the pan to the heat, and add in 80g of butter.
 Once foaming, spread the rinsed sage leaves across the pan in a single layer.
 Fry for 2-3 minutes until the leaves are crispy and the butter has a nutty aroma, watching closely.
-Reduce to a medium heat, add the grated garlic, and sauté for about a minute.
-Add in the ravioli, half of the chopped Hazelnuts, half of the rinsed Baby Spinach, and the juice of 2 Lemon wedges.
+Reduce to a medium heat, add the grated Garlic, and sauté for about a minute.
+Add in the ravioli, half of the chopped Hazelnuts, half of the rinsed baby spinach, and the juice of 2 lemon wedges.
 Toss until coated, remove the pan from the heat, and season to taste.

 RESTAURANT-QUALITY DINNER

-Lay out the remaining fresh Baby Spinach and cover with three-quarters of the cannellinis.
+Lay out the remaining fresh baby spinach and cover with three-quarters of the cannellinis.
 Top with the buttery pockets of ravioli and all of the sauce from the pan.
-Sprinkle with the grated hard cheese, the remaining toasted Hazelnuts, and the Lemon zest to taste.
+Sprinkle with the grated hard cheese, the remaining toasted Hazelnuts, and the lemon zest to taste.
 Finally, scatter the remaining cannellinis over the lot.
 Delectable, Chef!

 TOASTY Hazelnuts